Cinema Studies

 • 0.5 must be at the 400-level.

 At least 5.0 credits must be CIN courses.
 Students must take a minimum of 1.0 credits in courses dedicated to “Auteurs,” a minimum of 1.0 credits in courses dedicated to “Cinemas in Context,” and a minimum of 1.0 credits in courses dedicated to “Genres.”
 A list of courses that count in each area is available on the Department website.
-Non-CIN courses may also count for credit in these areas with permission of the program director.
+Non-CIN courses may also count for credit in these areas with permission of the Undergraduate Counsellor.

 Recommended Structure of Program Requirements: